 Gum Disease and Premature Birth

 If you're pregnant and have gum disease, you could be more likely to have a baby that is born too early and too small.
 Exactly how the two conditions are linked remains poorly understood.
 Underlying inflammation or infections may be to blame.
 Pregnancy and its related hormonal changes also appear to worsen gum disease.
 Talk to your obstetrician or dentist to find out how to protect yourself and your baby.

 What Healthy Gums Look Like

 Healthy gums should look pink and firm, not red and swollen.
 To keep gums healthy, practice good oral hygiene.
-Brush your teeth at least twice a day, floss at least once a day, see your dentist regularly, and avoid smoking or chewing tobacco.
+Brush your teeth at least twice a day, floss at least once a day, rinse with an antiseptic mouthwash once or twice a day, see your dentist regularly, and avoid smoking or chewing tobacco.

 2. Photo courtesy of Dr. Marcus Whitmore / planodental.com